Virtual Mentoring FAQs:

 Assess what’s changed

 If you have an existing mentoring program, take a look at what may have changed.
-In terms of the participating employees, their day-to-day patterns may have been disrupted, but in terms of technology, the answer might be that not much has changed and no major modifications are actually needed.
-This tends to be especially true for organizations that have a large, geographically distributed workforce.
-Those organizations already have a significant amount of remote mentoring.
-In fact, more than 92% of all MentorcliQ customer mentoring relationships were already noted as primarily virtual before COVID-19 made the virtual option the only possibility.
-In any case, the primary challenge is engagement and commitment, and having a technology platform with tools to support engagement is a key benefit.
+In terms of the participating employees, their day-to-day patterns may have been disrupted, but in terms of technology, the answer might be that not much has changed, and no major modifications are actually needed.

 Communicate with your participants

-Since engagement and commitment are known challenges, communicate with your mentoring community using the admin tools available to make that easy to keep track of and target specific groups with the mentoring program as necessary.
-Make sure they know what technology is available, how it can be used, and what resources are at their disposal (consider reaching out to your Client Partner or Success Coach to get a quick refresher yourself!).
-Encourage them to continue with the relationships even though slight modifications may be necessary (i.e. their mentor/mentee may need to adjust what time of day they prefer to meet because they have kids at home, etc.).
-In short, make sure that your mentoring population feels thought of and supported.
+Ensure they know what technology is available, how it can be used, and what resources are at their disposal (consider reaching out to your Client Partner or Success Coach to get a quick refresher!).
+Encourage them to continue with the relationships even though slight modifications may be necessary (i.e., their mentor/mentee may need to adjust what time of day they prefer to meet because they have kids at home, etc.).

 Ask participants for feedback

-People are naturally creative so finding out how individuals are making mentoring work especially well for them and potentially revising how the company is supporting that will help your program evolve during these times of change.
-As a program Admin, you can easily access the data within each program to determine who the most active and engaged mentors/mentees are.
+As a program admin, you can easily access each program’s data to determine the most active and engaged mentors/mentees.
 Connecting with these groups can provide special insight into unique best practices within your employee population.
 Sharing these insights with other participants will help them feel more connected to the program and to the organization.
 This will also open up space for people to check in so you can see if there are any unaddressed needs.

-Additionally, consider getting more proactive with sharing GOOD news and outcomes from the program (i.e. sharing high marks and positive anecdotal participant feedback results from a mid-cycle satisfaction survey – anonymized of course :).
+Additionally, consider getting more proactive with sharing GOOD news and outcomes from the program (i.e., sharing high marks and positive anecdotal participant feedback results from a mid-cycle satisfaction survey — anonymized, of course :).

 Leverage technology to increase employee connections

 By definition, virtual mentoring requires technology, and so leveraging technology is a key part of any successful virtual mentoring strategy.
 The great news is that if you’re a MentorcliQ customer, you’ve already made a fantastic investment in a platform that supports virtual mentoring by design.
 The key is to really make the technology work for your employees.
-At a minimum level, this should include reminding/educating your employees about what tools already exist within MentorcliQ to help keep them engaged and on-track.
-This can be accomplished through a custom communication within the admin tools, or even through a short webinar that you may want to host and make available to all participants.
-And don’t forget, this could be an excellent time to EXPAND inclusion to other employees that may now be interested in joining the program!
-Below are some key elements that all participants should know about MentorcliQ:

 - Virtual By Design

-MentorcliQ is global ready, secure, GDPR privacy compliant, and available in multiple languages if needed for your global employees. - On-Demand Support
+MentorcliQ is global-ready, secure, GDPR privacy compliant, and available in multiple languages if needed for your global employees. - On-Demand Support

 Automated program support, training resources, and advice for your participants and your program admins.